knrafto/MathSymbolsInput/README.md

 * **Space** will replace the command and insert a space afterward.
 * **Backslash** will replace the command and start a new command.
 * **Escape** will insert the command text verbatim (e.g. if you need to type `\alpha` instead of `α`).

-Most other actions (e.g., copy, paste, or using the mouse) will insert the command text before that action is performed.

 ## Default commands